bluecube/codecad/Readme.md

 - Animations
   - [X] Interface
   - [X] Rendering
+  - [ ] Try calculating frames in parallel, each in single core
 - [ ] Show axes in raytraced image
 - <strike>[ ] Function for successive approximation of the geometry</strike> (it was super slow, maybe later)
   - [X] Use it to calculate model volume and centroid (done using a much simpler algorithm)